The Mining Journal (trade magazine)

-The Mining Journal covers global mining investment, finance, and business.
+The Mining Journal is a magazine that covers global mining investment, finance, and business.

 Origins

 The Mining Journal was founded in 1835 in London by Henry English, a London stockbroker under the name of Mining Journal and Commercial Gazette.
-In 1860 it was renamed to Mining Journal, Railway and Commercial Gazette and by 1910 it was called Mining Journal.
-In the early days of Mining Journal, then known as Mining Journal and Commercial Gazette, it carried information on a range of subjects, from mines, machinery and metals prices, to news items and stories of general interest.
+In 1860, it was renamed to The Mining Journal, Railway and Commercial Gazette.
+Its name was changed to The Mining Journal in 1910.
+In the early days of The Mining Journal, then known as The Mining Journal and Commercial Gazette, it carried information on a range of subjects, from mines, machinery and metals prices, to news items and stories of general interest.
 The early issues also provided a glossary of mining terms, updated regularly, and noted all known mine accidents.